kozec/sc-controller/docs/protocol.md

 ### Messages sends by daemon:

+#### `Controller count: n`
+Sent to every client when number of connected controllers is increased or decreased.
+Also sent automatically to every new client.

 #### `Current profile: filename.sccprofile`
 Sent to every client when profile file is loaded and used.
-Automatically sent when connection is accepted and when profile is changed.
+Also sent automatically to every new client.

 #### `Event: source values`
 Sent to client that requested locking of source (that is button, pad or axis).